 Cost of Attendance

-All costs are based on one semester.
+All costs are based on ONE semester for 2026-2027

 Cost of attendance per semester for on-campus students at Vincennes University, showing tuition, fees, housing, and other expenses by residency status